 Victor frequently writes and speaks on topics related to the application of principles of psychology to design, UX research methods, mental health, and alcohol abuse.
 You can find Victor @victoryocco or send him a nice message at firstname.lastname@example.org.

-Closing keynote: Ethical Considerations in UX Research on Friday 16th
+Live Q&A on Friday 16th and Closing keynote: Ethical Considerations in UX Research on Friday 16th

 Vidhika is convinced that the best designs address people’s unarticulated needs and that stories can change the world.